Zashiraa/GtsNuker/README.md

 # Requirements:
 1.Node.JS
-2.Any Code Editor | Recommended Editor: VSC (Visual Studio Code)
+2.Any Code Editor | Recommended Editor: VSC (Visual Studio Code) 3.Termux (If You Are Going To Use It On Termux)

 # How To Setup:
 # Without Package Files: